slowproj/slowdash/app/server/slowapi/docs/README.md

 ```bash
 curl http://localhost:8000/hello
 ```
-And you should see thre response:
+And you should see the response:
 ```text
 Hello, SlowAPI.
 ```

 #### Running via external ASGI server
-Like FastAPI, SlowAPI App object implements ASGI and any external ASGI server can be used.
+Like FastAPI, SlowAPI App object implements ASGI, and any external ASGI server can be used.
 ```bash
 uvicorn testapp:app
 ```